equk/11ty-equk/src/posts/2024-12-06-11ty Fix Inline Styles Livereload.md

 The basic idea is to have css referenced as a link in development mode while also keeping inline css styles on production builds.

-### Copy ESBuild Output
+### Copy PostCSS Output

-My site uses ESBuild to output minified css to `src/_assets/styles.css` so I had to add that to `addPassthroughCopy` in the main config but only when not in production.
+My site uses postcss to output minified css to `src/_assets/styles.css` so I had to add that to `addPassthroughCopy` in the main config but only when not in production.

 ```js
   if (process.env.NODE_ENV !== 'production') {